HarperDB/documentation/docs/deployments/harper-cli.md

 ***

-### Restarting HarperDB
+### Restarting Harper

-To restart HarperDB once it is running, run the following command:
+To restart Harper once it is running, run the following command:

 ```bash
 harperdb restart